chrisengel/googleunchecktwofactor/README.md

 Instructions:

-1. Install TamperMonkey on Chrome
+1. Install TamperMonkey on Chrome: https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo
+2. Go into Tampermonkey dashboard "Add new script"
-2. Add userscript and then add the .js file here
+3. Paste the contents of the .js here into there.